puppetlabs/puppet-docs/source/pe/3.2/orchestration_puppet.markdown

 >
 > You can trigger on-demand Puppet runs whether the `pe-puppet` service is running or stopped, but on \*nix nodes these cases will behave slightly differently:
 >
-> * When the service is **running,** all of the selected nodes will begin a run _immediately,_ and you _cannot_ specify any special options like `noop` or `tags`; they will be ignored.
+> * When the service is **running**, all of the selected nodes will begin a run _immediately,_ and you _cannot_ specify any special options like `noop` or `tags`; they will be ignored.
 This behavior is usually fine but sometimes undesirable.
-> * When the service is **stopped,** the selected nodes will randomly stagger the start of their runs ("splay") over a default interval of _two minutes._ If you wish, you _can_ specify special options, including a longer interval ("splaylimit").
+> * When the service is **stopped**, the selected nodes will randomly stagger the start of their runs ("splay") over a default interval of _two minutes._ If you wish, you _can_ specify special options, including a longer interval ("splaylimit").
 You can also set the `force` option to `true` if you want the selected nodes to start immediately.
 This behavior is more flexible and resilient.
 >
 > This difference only affects \*nix nodes; Windows nodes always behave like a **stopped** \*nix node.
 The difference will be addressed in a future version of PE; for now, you may wish to [stop the `pe-puppet` service][inpage_stop] before trying to do `noop` or `tags` runs.